 Relevant provisions Articles 6 and 13 ECHR and Articles 47 and 48 EU Charter.
 Definition & consequences Anyone charged with a criminal offence must be presumed innocent until proved guilty according to law.
 Anyone whose rights and freedoms are violated has the right to an effective remedy before a tribunal.
 Everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal previously established by law, including rights: to be informed promptly of the nature and cause of the accusation; to bring their arguments and evidence as well as scrutinise and counteract the evidence presented against them; and to obtain an adequately reasoned and accessible decision.
 Al-related risks Mitigation measures Predictive policing tools profile individuals before any crime is committed, potentially obliging the targeted individuals to prove their innocence even in absence of solid evidence against them.
 Ensuring human oversight and that factual elements flagged by the Al tool are not considered proven, unless supported by solid evidence.
 The opacity of the AI tools may undermine the understanding of the output generated and hide eventual biases, making a decision hard to challenge by the defendant as well as the judge.
-Unlawful collection and preservation of AI-generated evidence may lead to unreliability and inadmissibility in a criminal proceeding.
 Assessment of the accuracy and reliability of the Al tool deployed.
-Prosecution should be able to sufficiently explain the outputs generated by the Al tools used, to allow all relevant parties to challenge the evidence produced.
-Ensuring lawful collection and preservation of chain of custody of AI evidence with appropriate safeguards.
+Prosecution should be able to sufficiently explain the outputs generated by the AI tools used, to allow all relevant parties to challenge the evidence produced.
+Unlawful collection and preservation of Algenerated evidence may lead to unreliability and inadmissibility in a criminal proceeding.
+Ensuring lawful collection and preservation of chain of custody of Al evidence with appropriate safeguards.